thinkthoughts/lean-gioia/REPORT/REPORT.md

 The source then obtains Corollary 1: if the W state is an eigenstate of the extensive-local operator, the vacuum is also an eigenstate.
 After the pure-creation coefficients equal zero, every remaining nonidentity normal-ordered term contains an annihilation operator.
 Such terms annihilate the vacuum, leaving only the identity contribution.

-The source argument does not require Hermiticity for this conclusion.
+The source states that Hermiticity is not required for this Corollary-1 argument.
 The formal route therefore records:

 > **Hermiticity assumption excluded.**